HannahEichhorn/T2starRealisticMotionSimulation/README.md

 # Investigating the impact of motion and associated B0 changes on oxygenation sensitive MRI through realistic simulations

-Abstract submitted to ISMRM 2023
+Abstract accepted and to be presented as digital poster at ISMRM 2023.

 Analysis was performed in Python 3.8.12.